newjersey/navigator.business.nj.gov/README.md

 ampify checkout env dev
 ```

+Additionally, before you can run locally, you will need to create a `web/.env` that includes all the values laid out in the `web/.env-template` file.

 ### Run tests

 We use jest for unit tests, on both the frontend.
 Run all tests with: